trigger-corp/Forge-Documentation/source/modules/native/native_communication.rst

 On iOS we use JSONKit to encode and decode JSON data.
 When working on iOS you should keep the following in mind:

-* JSONKit maps JSON on to the familiar NSNull, NSString, NSNumber, NSArray and NSDictionary objects, any time you return data to JavaScript you should return one of these types.
-Any time you receive data from Javascript you should expect one of these types.
+* JSONKit maps JSON on to the familiar NSNull, NSString, NSNumber, NSArray and NSDictionary objects: any time you return data to JavaScript you should return one of these types.
+Any time you receive data from Javascript, you should expect one of these types.
 * JavaScript booleans are encoded as NSNumber using ``[NSNumber numberWithBool:YES/NO]``